fatchan/jschan/INSTALLATION.md

 sudo ufw deny in on lokitun0 to any sudo ufw allow in on lokitun0 to any port 80 proto tcp
 ```

+Note down the .loki and .onion address for the next step.

 **7. Setup nginx**